How to Calculate Shipping Costs and Make an Accurate Shipping Estimate

 How small businesses can reduce shipping costs with a 3PL

-For growing businesses looking to lower shipping costs, working with a third-party logistics (3PL) provider can make all the difference.
+For growing businesses looking to reduce shipping costs, working with a third-party logistics (3PL) provider can make all the difference.

-Outsourcing shipping to a 3PL can help ecommerce businesses leverage shipping discounts not available to those who fulfill orders in-house.
+Outsourcing shipping to a 3PL can help ecommerce businesses leverage shipping discounts not available to those who do in-house fulfillment.
 ShipBob is a 3PL that helps ecommerce merchants meet customer expectations and grow their business without breaking the bank.

 “We partnered with ShipBob to scale up operations in the United States.
 We’ve seen a reduction of 70% on shipping costs in the US, which helps keep conversions high.”